nchjili/avis_zmqprx/README.md

 Proxy between Avis and 0mq middlewares.
 This proxy allows you to subscribe/publish to/from avis server using 0mq.

 This is a simple fork of avis-router-1.2.2 which adds 0mq support.
-Also, support for OS X and Windows has been removed as well as RPM packaging (should you need this you will need to modify ant build script, build.xml from original avis-router-1.2.2 might be handy).
+Also, support for OS X and Windows has been removed as well as RPM packaging (should you need this you will need to modify ant build config, build.xml from original avis-router-1.2.2 might be handy).

 Author
 ------